Home: We dream about it, cry about it, even write songs about it.

-Make sure there’s at least two caregivers on site throughout those late-night hours in case your momma’s Walkin’ After Midnight.
+Make sure there’s at least two caregivers on site at the assisted living facility throughout those late-night hours in case your momma’s Walkin’ After Midnight.

 #5 Celebrate Good Times!

-What Activities and Social Options Do They Offer?
+What Activities and Social Options Do They Offer For Seniors?

 Maybe your mom loves to play bingo.
 If so, great.
 Find a place that plays a lot of bingo.